OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise6.md

 # Exercise 6 - You're on your own

 Congrats on making it through all the structured exercises.
-You must be getting the hang of this by now.
+You'll be getting the hang of this by now.

 Here some tasks for you to try without me providing the help guides, you can find the documentation on your own.